 Nedbank Golf Challenge Golf Betting Tips

 Get the latest betting tips ahead of the Nedbank Golf Challenge from Luke Tredget, Bet UK’s golf betting expert.
-You can get golf betting odds for all golfing tournaments at Bet UK's online sportsbook.
+You can get golf betting odds for all golfing tournaments at Bet UK's online betting.
 You can also get golf betting tips for all major golf events at Bet UK's sports betting blog.

 The Gary Player Golf Course, Sun City, South Africa once again hosts the Nedbank Golf Challenge and the event is often referred to as ‘’Africa’s Major.’’
 That is probably exaggerating the strength of the tournament somewhat, but nevertheless a strong field has congregated to play the event.
 The course is a long par 72 which always places plenty of emphasis on lengthy straight driving.
 The rough can be reasonably penal in places and the wind tends to arrive in sporadic gusts.